smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

     - if such attempts don't succeed for 5 (TODO) times (with exponentially increasing timeouts - TODO) - it is treated as 'Routing-Error' (the same way as described above, depending on packet having Root as a Target-Address).

-If the packet already has LOOP-ACK extra header, and next hop doesn't have NEXT-HOP-ACK flag set in the Routing Table, then Retransmitting Device:
+If the packet already has LOOP-ACK extra header, and next hop doesn't have NEXT-HOP-ACKS flag set in the Routing Table, then Retransmitting Device:

 * keeps LOOP-ACK extra header
 * sends packet using "bus unicast" operation